kashumadesu/MABB-Profile/README.md

 I'm currently studying for a Bachelor of Science in Information Technology at OLFU QC - PH

-I'm trying my best to survive at this univ and I can call myself a fast learner with the help of AI hehe
+I'm trying my best to survive at this university and I can call myself a fast learner with the help of AI hehe

 I'm good at Web dev because I want to be a Web developer heh